 Over 20 suppliers, product design firms and contract manufacturers attended the medical device conference

 Cirtronics' Skip Tately and Lindsey Spanos at BIOMEDevice in Boston.

-Over 20 New Hampshire companies serving as suppliers, product design firms and contract manufactures were on display or roaming around the exhibit space at BIOMEDevice – the largest medical device conference in New England, held in Boston last week.
+Over 20 New Hampshire companies serving as suppliers, product design firms and contract manufacturers were on display or roaming around the exhibit space at BIOMEDevice – the largest medical device conference in New England, held in Boston last week.

 The presence within the Boston Convention & Exhibition Center illustrated the strong market relationship between New Hampshire firms and their clientele in the greater Boston area.

 “It’s easy to track down clients – a lot of our clients are in the greater Boston area,” said Tristan Sedgewick, marketing manager at Farm, a product design firm based in Hollis.
 “A big draw too is the Massachusetts medical conference [MassMEDIC] is co-located, so we’re all down here.”